Faizan82001/Faizan82001/README.md

 - 👋 Hi, I’m @Faizan82001
 - 👀 I’m interested in Python development and Flutter development
-- 🌱 I’m currently a student at LD College of Engineering in Ahmedabad, Gujarat, India
+- 🌱 Studied at LD College of Engineering in Ahmedabad, Gujarat, India
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me faizanigigani@gmail.com